ccbt87/docs/Dev_Env_setup/README.md

 `init-hbase-table.sh` is used for create or drop HBase table:

-Supply no argument will first try to disable and drop the default table name `test-table`, and then create the same table name with the default column family `word-count`
+Supply no argument will first try to disable and drop the default table name `tenantxsy_data`, and then create the same table name with three column families `e`, `U`, and `S`
 ```
 ./init-hbase-table.sh
 ```